peteroupc/peteroupc.github.io/random.md

 If an application requires only one pseudorandom value, with a fixed number of bits, then the application can pass the seed to a hash function rather than a PRNG.
 Examples of this include the following:

-- Generating a color pseudorandomly, by passing the seed to the MD5 hash function, which outputs a 128-bit hash code, and taking the first 24 bits of the hash code as the pseudorandom color.
+- Generating a color pseudorandomly, by passing the seed to the MD5 hash function, which gives out a 128-bit hash code, and taking the first 24 bits of the hash code as the pseudorandom color.
-- Generating a pseudorandom number in a GLSL (OpenGL Shading Language) fragment shader by passing the fragment coordinates (which vary for each fragment, or "pixel") as well as a seed (which is the same for all fragments) to the Wang hash, which outputs a 32-bit integer.[^6]
+- Generating a pseudorandom number in a GLSL (OpenGL Shading Language) fragment shader by passing the fragment coordinates (which vary for each fragment, or "pixel") as well as a seed (which is the same for all fragments) to the Wang hash, which gives out a 32-bit integer.[^6]

 <a id=Ensuring_Reproducibility></a>